rust-lang-nursery/rust-cookbook/src/basics.md

     let map = Mmap::open_path("README.md", Protection::Read)
         .map_err(|e| format!("io error: {:?}", e))?;
     let random_indexes = [1usize, 2, 7, 3, 4, 2];
-    // This code is safe because we have no concurrent access to the file unsafe {
+    // This is only safe if no other code is modifying the file at the same time unsafe {
         let map = map.as_slice();
         assert_eq!(&map[..10], b"# A Rust C");